ktg5/OldTwitch/operations/README.md

 ## so what is Hermes?

-within Twitch's internal list of websockets & apis, Hermes is a websocket that is hosted under `wss://hermes.twitch.tv/v1`. which on the main twitch site, is used for getting PubSub events and more.
+within Twitch's internal list of websockets & apis, which on the main twitch site, is used for getting Twitch's PubSub events and possibly more.
+Hermes is hosted under `wss://hermes.twitch.tv/v1`.

-it's not meant to send information to the servers--that would be the GQL's usage--but instead basically be a event listener for when a PubSub topic is received for the selected channel.
+it's not meant to send information to the servers--that would be the GQL's usage--but instead is a "subscription"-based event listener that receives any events that the user "subscribes" to.
+Hermes isn't the main store for most of the data it receives, instead you can refer to it as a container for multiple Twitch websockets.

+if you were to use Hermes & have knowledge about PubSub, you can use the same or sometimes similarly named event subscriptions that PubSub uses.

+## what is Twitch's PubSub?

+Twitch's PubSub is the original websocket event listener that is still used to this day--[even know Twitch tells people to not use it](https://dev.twitch.tv/docs/pubsub/), but is still used by probably most people since they haven't shut it down yet.
+Twitch's PubSub can be found under `wss://pubsub-edge.twitch.tv/v1`.

+PubSub itself is a "subscription"-based event listener that can get any event that the server--in this case being Twitch--sends back to the user if they're "subscribed" to that event or topic. [learn more here](https://cloud.google.com/pubsub/docs/overview).

 ## how do i listen for events?